 Jesus permitted the impure spirits to come out and enter into the herd of about two thousand pigs, and the herd ran down a steep ravine and drowned in the sea.
 (Mark 5:13)We can see from this that Jesus was involved in this abandonment of wickedness.

-Yet Jesus didn't say this.
-Why not, if Jesus was the one who exorcized the demon?
+Jesus didn't say this.
+Why not, if Jesus was the one who exorcised the demon?

-Because Jesus did not exorcize the demon.
+Because Jesus did not exorcise the demon.
 The Supreme Being did.
 God was simply acting through Jesus.

 Jesus is God's representative, and as such, has been empowered to act on behalf of God.
 But this doesn't mean the power belongs to Jesus.
 It is still God's power.
 The mercy of the event still originates with God.